jessicascarborough/432-2021/classes/class11/README.md

 ## Announcements

 1. Dr. Love's Feedback on the Minute Paper will be posted by class time.
+2. Quiz A will be made available on 2021-03-12, and is due 2021-03-22 at 9 PM.
-2. Remember that next Tuesday 2021-03-16 is a University Break day, and so we will not have class.
+3. Remember that next Tuesday 2021-03-16 is a University Break day, and so we will not have class.
 Our next Class (Class 12) will be held on 2021-03-18.

 ## One Last Thing